zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/04-upgrading-liferay/97-upgrading-a-sharded-environment.md

     jdbc.two.password=
     ```

 1. Set the JDBC *default* connection properties in each server's `portal-upgrade-database.properties` to specify the associated shard.
-Here's how:

-    - Add the original JDBC properties for the respective non-default shard database.
+    * Add the original JDBC properties for the respective non-default shard database.
 For example, shard `one`'s original properties might start with `jdbc.one`:

     ```properties
     jdbc.one.driverClassName=com.mysql.jdbc.Driver